mokamv/CS433_Celegans/README.md

 3. Run the desired model scripts (KNN, SVM, Logistic Regression, Death Prediction with Linear Regression) from the main directory.

 Since the feature extraction and preprocessing steps can take some time, preprocessed data and extracted features are provided in the `preprocessed_data/` and `feature_data/` directories.
 If you wish to re-run these steps, you need to extract the data zip file and run the `preprocessing.py` and `feature_extraction.py` scripts, both of which take very long to run.
+The zip could not be added because of githubs size limits, so please refer to

+Sahand Jamal Rahi, PhD
+Assistant Professor
+Laboratory of the Physics of Biological Systems Institute of Physics
+EPFL

 Preprocessing was only done on the original 104 worms, meaning that the script will not process the additional 18 worms.

 ## Data Structure & Model Choices